-Subject name Sport and Recre eation Subject code REC REC Subject type Applied Subject Subject fee \$15 User pays fee Nil (To be invoiced p Nil To be invoiced prior to each activity) Prerequisites at least a C level in Year 10 English is required to be able to cope with the academic rigour of the subject.
+Subject name Sport and Recreation Subject code REC Subject type Applied Subject Prerequisites At least a C level in Year 10 English is required to be able to cope with the academic rigour of the subject.
 It is a distinct advantage to have successfully studied Year 10 PHE or Sport Specific subject.
-Course overview the relevance the contributi factors that ir how skills en how interpers the promotion technology in the contribution sport and active recreation makes to health & well-being; factors that influence participation; how skills enhance participation and performance; how interpersonal skill support effective interaction; Course outline Core Topic 2: S Core Topic 3: H Core Topic 4: Pe Sport-related Tournament Sport Nutritio Sport medicir Sports officia Sports marke Coaching Careers in Sp Sports journa These will be stu Core Topic 1: Sport and recreation in the community Core Topic 2: Sport, recreation and healthy living Core Topic 3: Health and safety in sport and recreation activities Core Topic 4: Personal and interpersonal skills in sport and recreation activities Sport-related Focuses Fournament Organisation Fournament Organis Assessment A variety of the and these will and these will be re-visited as summative techniques in Units 3 & 4 Techniques include: Projects, Investigations, Extended Responses, Performance and Units of work Year 11 - 2023 Year 12 2 - 2024 Term 1 T erm 2 Term 3 Term 4 Term 1 Term 2 Term 3 Term 4 Unit 1 Unit 2 Uni it 3 Un it 4 Exams
+Course overview Students will examine: the relevance of sport and active recreation in our culture; the contribution sport and active recreation makes to health & well-being; factors that influence participation; how skills enhance participation and performance; how interpersonal skill support effective interaction; the promotion of safety in activities; technology in activities; and how the industry contributes to individual and community outcomes.
+Course outline Core Topic 1: Sport and recreation in the community Core Topic 2: Sport, recreation and h nealthy living Core Topic 3: Health and safety in sp ort and recreation acti vities Core Topic 4: Personal and interperso onal skills in sport and recreation activities Sport-related Focuses Tournament Organisation Sport Nutrition Sport medicine & first aid Sports officiating Sports marketing Coaching Careers in Sport Sports journalism These will be studied within the conte n-related focuses y Recreation n and the fitness industr Recreation or fitness n planning Safety and water safety or Outdoor Education sporting and recreation will constitute approximately 50% of the overall course.
+These physical activities will be formally assessed using one of the techniques listed below.
+Assessment Assessment Techniques A variety of these will be selected for Units 1 & 2 that are suitable for the topics being studied and these will be re-visited as summetive techniques in Units 2 & 4. and these will be re-visited as summative techniques in Units 3 & 4 Techniques include: Projects, Investigations, Extended Responses, Performance Examinations.
+Units of work Year 11 - 2023 Year 12 - 2024 Term 1 Term 2 Term 3 Term 4 Term 1 Term 2 Term 3 Term 4 Unit 1 Unit 2 Unit 3 Unit 4 Exams